crashoverride777/swifty-receipt-validator/README.md

 # Before you start

+Please test this properly, including production mode, to make sure everything is working.
+This is not something you want take lightly.

+# Your own webserver

 The recommned way by apple is to use your own server and than communicate to apples server to validate the receipt.
-However for obvious reason this is a hassle for alot of people, e.g me, because I dont have a webserver and dont understand languages like PHP to make it work.
+However for obvious reason this is a hassle for alot of people like me, because I dont have a webserver and dont understand languages like PHP to make it work.

 In those cases where you dont want to use your own server you can communcate directly with apples.
 Apple even has made their own in app receipt validator to show this (tutorials on ray wenderlich, in objC tho).
-Doing this is apparently not very secure and therefore you should use your own server before sending stuff to apple.
+Doing this is apparently not very secure and therefore you should use your own server before sending stuff to apples.

-Nevertheless its still better than not doing any validation at all and simply unlocking the product directly.
+Nevertheless its still better than not doing any validation at all.
 I will eventually try to update this helper to include guidlines/sample code to make it work with your own server.
 My knowledge about server code is very basic at the moment.

 # Set-Up

-- Add the AppStoreReceipValidator.swift and AppStoreReceiptObtainer.swift file to your project.
+- Add the folliwng files to your prohect

+1) AppStoreReceipValidator.swift
+2) AppStoreReceiptObtainer.swift

 # How to use